ncahill89/wsp/README.txt

 Results will be saved to output folders

-Each catchment has a folder containing subfolders with the reconstructions results for each of the climate indices that passed convergence checks.
-In each sub folder you see a plot of the results and a .csv file.
+Each catchment will have a folder containing subfolders with the reconstruction results for each of the climate indices.
+In each sub folder you will see a plot of the results and a .csv file.
 The .csv file contains

 1. Year
 2. climate_variable_recon – this is the estimate for the reconstruction